-TRAC South Africa is a national, non-profit Physical Science intervention programme of Stellenbosch University.
-The objective is to support and uplift science, applied mathematics and technology education in South African secondary schools.
+TRAC South Africa is a national, non-profit Mathematics and Physical Science intervention programme of Stellenbosch University.
+The objective is to support and uplift Mathematics and Physical Science education in South African secondary schools.
 We seek to enable and inspire our science learners to take ownership for a successful future.

 Operations of TRAC Points